-Wolfgang Amadeus Mozart wrote his ninth symphony most likely in July 1772 in Salzburg between his second and third Italian journeys, when he was 16 years old.
+Wolfgang Amadeus Mozart wrote his Symphony No. 9 most likely in July 1772 in Salzburg between his second and third Italian journeys, when he was 16 years old.

 - Allegro, 4/4

 The first movement of Mozart’s Symphony No. 9 in C major, K. 73/75a, is generally marked as “Allegro,” indicating a lively and fast tempo.
 In this movement, Mozart adheres to the classical tradition of the sonata-allegro form, which was the standard structural model for the first movement of symphonies during his time.
 The sonata-allegro form consists of an exposition, development, and recapitulation, elements that organize the musical material in a logical and coherent manner.

 The exposition serves as the introduction of the main musical themes, often presenting two contrasting melodies.
 The first theme typically is energetic and rhythmic, setting the stage and mood for the movement.
 The second theme is usually more lyrical and often in a different key, providing a contrast to the opening material.
 In Mozart’s ninth symphony, the exposition encapsulates the buoyant spirit and simplicity indicative of his early works.